sujaymundada/Operating-Systems/README.md

 Non Preemptive System: The scheduler has to wait for the above condition to occur.
 That is either the process has to start doing IO or wait for an interrupt to occur for it to stop.
 Otherwise it completes its execution until the next process is scheduled.

 Preemptive Process: The scheduler can call interrrupt a running system when its time slot expires.

+> How to compare scheduling algorithms ?
+1. CPU Utilization - Percentage of time CPU is busy
+2. Throughput - Number of processes completed per unit time.
+3. Turnaround time - The length of time that a process takes to complete including the waiting time.
+4. Waiting time
+5. Response time - Time when the process is ready to run until its next IO request.

+Schedulers are present in the linux kernel.

+But this is usually picked up by the compiler while starting the kernel.

+> A blocking system call is the one that puts the calling process in waiting state until the event on which the block was called gets completed.

+> Scheduling Policies
+    1. FCFS - First Come First Serve.

+    Preemtive system.
+If a process makes IO / blocking system call then the next process runs and after that again the first process will continue.

+    2. Round Robin - Every job is given a time slice which it either utilizes fully or partially if it makes a blocking system call before time ends.

+    Simplest preemtive system.

+    Every time a new process is scheduled you do a context switch.

+    All context switches have a overhead involved with them.

+    Time Slice too large - Waiting time increases and it approaches to FCFS.
+Too Small time slice has higher overhead of context switch.